Meet the team

 Donna brings over 25 years of knowledge, experience and networks to our team, and we’re always grateful for her diligence, professionalism and high standards.

-Outside of work Donna enjoys reading (she counts crime fiction and inspiring autobiographies among her favourite types of books), relaxing with her partner, and spending valuable time with family and friends.
+Outside of work Donna enjoys reading (she counts crime fiction and inspiring autobiographies among her favourite types of books), relaxing with her partner, and spending valued time with family and friends.

 She has vast experience in leading and managing complex projects for Sandwell like European Funded AIM (Advice Investment Market Development) for the Black Country, AIM for GOLD, Regional Growth Fund, Growing Priority Sectors, Growing Places Fund, and BDUK Black Country (the government’s Broadband Delivery UK programme for our region).